 Wine luminary Sean Thackery who produces legendary Petite Sirahs under his Sirius label – notably won “Best Red Wine in the World” with our old vine Petite Sirah in 1993.

 The early 1990s began a new chapter for the family when we began replanting certain blocks of the vineyard, and in 1998 we released the first vintage under the current label with winemaker, Philippe Melka.
 After twelve remarkable years under the tutelage of Philippe and his wonderful team, the 2010 vintage marked an exciting transition to winemaker, Marbue Marke.
 Continuing in the tradition of excellence, represented by crafting wine that is a balanced expression of our unique Spring Mountain vineyard, Marbue is the perfect complement to the history and future of Marston Family Vineyard.

 Marbue Marke’s long experience in the wine industry continues to take Marston Family Vineyard to the next level.
 The family is delighted to be working closely with Marbue as a central member of our team.
 Marbue is continuing our previous winemaker, Philippe Melka’s, tradition of excellence, attention to detail, and the focus on crafting elegant wine that truly reflects the unique terroir of our special place on the most southern slopes of Spring Mountain, above the Napa Valley.

 Bringing new meaning to the phrase “down to earth”, Philippe Melka, quickly built his considerable talents and reputation from, shall we say, the ground up.

-André Tchelistcheff was America’s most influential post-Prohibition winemaker.
-Tchelistcheff is most notable for his contributions toward defining the style of California’s best wines, especially Cabernet Sauvignon.
-Called the “dean of American winemakers”, industry giants such as Robert Mondavi and Louis Martini considered him their mentor.
+André Tchelistcheff was America’s most influential post-Prohibition winemaker, and most notable for his contributions toward defining the style of California’s best wines, especially Cabernet Sauvignon.
+Called the “Dean of American winemakers”, industry giants such as Robert Mondavi and Louis Martini considered him their mentor.